Sindarin: North Sindarin

 North Sindarin was spoken by the Mithrim, the northernmost group of the Grey-elves.
 It differed from the Central Sindarin of Beleriand in many aspects.
 Originally spoken in Dorthonion and Hithlum, it contained many unique words and was not fully intelligible to the other Elves.
-The Northern dialect was in many ways more conservative, and later divided itself into a North-Western dialect (Hithlum, Mithrim, Dor-lómin) and a North-Eastern dialect (the highlands of Taur-nu-Fuin, and the wide plains of Ard-galen to the north of the highlands).
+The Northern dialect was in many ways more conservative, and later divided itself into a North-Western dialect (Hithlum, Mithrim, Dor-lómin) and a North-Eastern dialect (the highlands of Dorthonion, and the wide plains of Ard-galen to the north of the highlands).
 This language was at first adopted by the exiled Noldor after their return to Middle-earth at Losgar.
-Later Noldorin Sindarin changed, much owing to the adoption of Quenya features, and partially because of to the love of the Noldor for making linguistic changes.
+Later Noldorin Sindarin changed, much owing to the adoption of Quenya features, and partially because of the love of the Noldor for making linguistic changes.
 Beren's heritage was clear to Thingol of Doriath as he spoke the North Sindarin of his homeland.